 - Look for a strong contrast between labels, such as black or navy blue on a white background.
 And also between features (such as crispers) and their surroundings.

-- Small and shallow fridges make access to items better.
+- Small and shallow fridges help access to items.

 - A bottom-mounted freezer tends to make using both compartments easier – a higher freezer may be almost impossible to reach as well as clean.
 Drawers or baskets that slide out easily in a bottom-mount freezer also improve accessibility.
 But access to all of the fresh-food, and in some cases the chiller, may be impossible with a large fridge.